55 Rapid-Fire Icebreaker Activities For Any Group

 Did You See It?

 Members take turns asking each other questions about their environment (college/workplace/home).
 For example, what is the name of the new receptionist?
+What color are our chair cushions?
+How many staplers are in the office?
 The game investigates how much attention people pay to their surroundings.

 Traffic Lights